shariq1989/cookbook/content/recipe/biscuits_and_gravylc.md

 #### Can I freeze the biscuits and gravy?

 Yes, but do so separately.
 This is one of my favorite things about making this recipe.
-I often double the recipe for the biscuits to freeze them, so we have quick and easy breakfast, or dinner rolls the next time.
-First, allow the biscuits to cool completely, and then add them to a Ziploc bag.
-If you have leftover gravy, you can add that to another bag.
+I often double the recipe for the biscuits to freeze them, so we have quick and easy breakfast, or dinner rolls the next time around.
+Allow the biscuits to cool completely, and add them to a freezer-safe bag.
+Do the same with any leftover gravy.
 The biscuits and the gravy will freeze for up to 3 months.
-When you’re ready to eat, let them defrost in the refrigerator overnight.
-To serve, warm the biscuits in the oven or microwave and warm the gravy on the stove top.
+When you’re ready to eat, warm the biscuits in the oven or microwave and warm the gravy on the stovetop.
+Enjoy!

 ### INSTRUCTIONS: STEP-BY-STEP